CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 **Exploring Security Controls and Recommendations**

 5. On the Recommendations page, pay attention to the first part of the page.
-It includes the current Secure Score, progress on the Recommendations status(both completed security controls and recommendations) and Resource health (by severity).
+It includes the current Secure Score, progress on the Recommendations status(both completed security controls and recommendations), and Resource health (by severity).

     ![](./media/ex5-task5-06.png)